Diablo IV: Development

-Marketing
+Marketing and release

 Before the announcement, there was evidence for an imminent announcement in a description for a Diablo artbook.
-In celebration of the Diablo IV announcement, Blizzcon 2019 virtual ticket holders received a set of in-game cosmetic wings based on the wings of Lilith.
+In celebration of the Diablo IV announcement, BlizzCon 2019 virtual ticket holders received a set of in-game cosmetic wings based on the wings of Lilith.
 The game was promoted at The Game Awards 2022 with a new trailer and a performance of "Lilith" by singer Halsey.